mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 - `nlength`: the length of fMRI time series
 - `nroi`: the number of regions-of-interest (ROIs)

+2. The default GCN model is used in each of those federated learning methods.
+Note that users can also employ other backbone models for federated learning.

-Acknowledgments to the following public projects on graph learning and federated learning:
+3. Acknowledgments to the following public projects on graph learning and federated learning:
 [SimSiam](https://github.com/facebookresearch/simsiam),
 [UCGL](https://github.com/mxliu/Unsupervised-Contrastive-Graph-Learning),
 [GCN](https://github.com/tkipf/gcn),